aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 - Use pay-as-you-go managed services such as Amazon Bedrock to minimize total cost and burden of a deployed solution
 - Expose demonstration code in Amazon SageMaker Studio notebooks to enable understanding and ability to modify the code
 - Demonstrate an advanced Retrieval Augmented Generation (RAG) technique using document summaries to filter search results to documents focused on the topic of the question presented by the user
+- Demonstrate adjusting RAG search results based on document age to prefer newer content
+- Demonstrate using Amazon Bedrock Guardrails to filter harmful content from questions and answers

 ## Architecture